SanderLoman/rust-p2p/CONTRIBUTING.md

 4. We encourage you to sign your commits.
 See [Signing Commits](https://help.github.com/en/github/authenticating-to-github/about-commit-signature-verification) for more information.
 5. Push your changes to your fork and submit a pull request.

+-   If you’re new to Rust, we recommend reading the [Rust Book](https://doc.rust-lang.org/book/) for a comprehensive guide to the language.
+-   If you’re new to contributing or open-source, we recommend reading our [docs](./docs/README.md) for more detailed instructions.

 ## Code of Conduct

 We adhere to the **Rust Code of Conduct** which emphasizes the values of kindness, cooperation, and community.
 We believe everyone should feel safe and welcome.
 For details, see [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).